credativ/plutono/docs/sources/panels/visualizations/graph-panel.md

 +++
 title = "Graph panel"
-keywords = ["grafana", "graph panel", "documentation", "guide", "graph"] aliases = ["/docs/grafana/latest/reference/graph/", "/docs/grafana/latest/features/panels/graph/"]
+keywords = ["plutono", "graph panel", "documentation", "guide", "graph"] aliases = ["/docs/plutono/latest/reference/graph/", "/docs/plutono/latest/features/panels/graph/"]
 weight = 500
 +++

 # Graph panel

-This visualization is the most-used in the Grafana ecosystem.
+This visualization is the most-used in the Plutono ecosystem.
 It can render as a line, a path of dots, or a series of bars.
 This type of graph is versatile enough to display almost any time-series data.

 ## Data and field options